ShakexSempe/JS-shopping-list/README.md

 - called multiple times to set back to the initial setup including after each item is added (empty submit area for user text input)
 - clear out value = empty string (added item value removed before user can input new value(item));
 - edit flag set to false etc.. ;

+### clearItems
+- called to clear all grocery items
+-